UK Council for Psychotherapy

 Central London Counselling or Psychotherapy in Camden, London NW - wounded, hurt, wracked by guilt

 Childhood Wounds We've all grown up adapting and are all wounded in some way - have grown up with some bumps in our development.
 Through the experience of learning how we affected our parents and how they affected us, throughout the transition from vulnerable infant towards autonomous adult, we all have some degree of narcissistic wounding.
 How we were seen, met, heard, understood, responded to (including mismatches between child and carer) affects our own script, relationships now and unmet mirroring.
-None of us have got through home, school life and the experience of people around us without some level of wounding so we had to create our wounded self.
+None of us have got through home, school life and the experience of people around us without some level of wounding so we had to create our wounded self, yet this is not who we are.
 All of us have experienced the hurt feelings of our heart in childhood (including any traumas) from someone's comments or unloving behaviour, which was too big & hard to handle for a child, and we may continue coming from this hurt, unhealed child place in our way of being as an adult.
 Sometimes the very person we turn to for comfort for doesn't offer this.
 In most families there are a range of healthy and unhealthy dynamics and we may not have received the nurturing we needed and without adequate healing this can continue now in our relationships.
 We may have been on the receiving end of blame, criticism and end up blaming ourselves now.
 We may have felt neglected, abandoned, rejected, invaded or abused, having little trust now.
 Our childhood may have prematurely come to an end.
 From emotional deprivation, our wounded seIf (the part of us that through our need to survive things has learnt different ways of trying to control our painful feelings & outcomes to protect us) then becomes created, to help us survive.
 Yet our wounds don't have to be set in stone.
 To get our love needs met we learn to adapt.
 For some, beliefs can set in, that we are wrong, bad, it is our fault if we are being treated unlovingly or not protected.
 It is as if this wounded part of us believes we are unlovable, resulting in fear & pain, as if we are a lost soul at times.
-This belief can continue into adulthood as if we are bonded by our childhood wounds (see also Our First Relationship - Early Connections & Bonding Patterns) and these wounds may be connected to insecure attachment when younger.
+This belief can continue into adulthood as if we are bonded by our childhood wounds (see also Our First Relationship - Early Connections & Bonding Patterns) and these wounds may be connected to insecure attachment when younger (see also Our First Relationship - Early Connections & Bonding Patterns).
 Isolated as a child, we can continue to isolate as an adult.
 We may have learnt to avoid any painful feelings, e.g. envy or jealousy, for protection.
 We may have closed off, shut down, numbed our feelings, bottled things up.
 What once protected us, may now be a barrier, as this avoidance of our wounds as an adult may now cause our suffering.
 As an adult now there may be a part of us that has a wounded heart, remains stuck in our old wounds, still grieving or re-enacting our unfulfilled childhood.
 We may have forsaken things in our childhood through our wounded, fearful self, that we no longer need to forsake now.
 These may have been things we couldn't handle in our past that we want to find the resources for now, so we can change the things we want to change.
 We may have convinced ourselves that there were things we could do to get our parents to love us and still try to control this in our current relationship, impacting on how we give, receive, share love.
-And if we came from an unsupportive environment, the following quote may peak to us: (See also Impact Of Our Past)
+And if we came from an unsupportive environment, the following quote may speak to us: (See also Impact Of Our Past)

 Your environment wasn't supportive, wasn't loving, did not respond to you ...
 The fundamental thing that happened, and the greatest calamity, is not that there was no love or support.
 The greater calamity, which is caused by the first calamity is that you lost the connection to your essence.
 That is much more important than whether your mother or father loved you or not.
 A.H.Almaas